Areas of Focus

-My current major project examines people’s daily lived experience with health, technology, and wellness beyond medical settings, specifically focusing on Employee Wellness Programs (EWPs) as a site of wellness discourse and practice.
+My current major project examines people’s experiences with wellness discourse and programs at work.
 My findings highlight how institutional power, discourse, and technologies work together to shape ideas about health, bodies, and what it means to enact wellness in different spaces.

 Selected Publications & Awards